 Figuring out the true cost of a new HVAC system doesn’t have to be complicated.
 By calculating the Total Cost of Ownership (TCO), you can look past the initial price tag and see the full financial picture.
 This simple, four-step process helps you understand exactly what you’re investing in, ensuring you choose a system that fits your budget now and for years to come.

-Step 1: Find Your Upfront Cost
+Step 1: Calculate Your Upfront Cost

 First, start with the initial purchase and installation price.
 For a standard residential system, this typically falls between $6,000 and $11,500.
 This amount covers the equipment and the professional installation needed to get it running safely.
 While it’s the most immediate expense, it’s only one piece of the puzzle.
 To get a clear and accurate number for your property, you can schedule one of our Virtual Tele-Tech appointments to evaluate your options.

-Step 2: Estimate Your Yearly Energy Spend
+Step 2: Estimate Annual Energy Costs

 Next, consider what you’ll pay to run the system.
 Over its lifespan, energy consumption can cost three to five times more than the initial purchase price.
 Here in North Carolina, our systems work hard year-round, so efficiency makes a huge difference.
 A higher-efficiency unit might have a larger upfront cost but can lead to significant savings on monthly utility bills.
 When you explore different residential HVAC options, paying attention to energy ratings will help you forecast these costs.

-Step 3: Project Maintenance and Repair Costs
+Step 3: Factor in Maintenance and Repairs

 Just like a car, your HVAC system needs regular care.
 Over a 15-year lifespan, expect to spend between $2,500 and $5,000 on maintenance and minor repairs, including annual tune-ups and filter changes.
 Planning for these costs from the start prevents surprise expenses.
 Investing in one of our Service Maintenance Programs is a great way to manage these costs while extending the life of your equipment.

-Step 4: Put It All Together
+Step 4: Add It All Up for Your TCO

 Now, add everything up.
 The formula is simple: upfront cost + estimated energy costs over the system’s lifespan + projected maintenance costs.
 The final number is your TCO.
 This figure gives you the most realistic view of what you’ll spend.
 By comparing the TCO of different models, you can confidently choose the best system for your home or business, knowing you’ve made a smart financial decision that balances immediate costs with long-term value.